brianm998/starry_timelapse_airplane_remover/README.md

-# Nighttime Timelapse Airplane Eraser
+# Nighttime Timelapse Airplane Remover

 This is a command line utility to remove airplanes from night time timelapse videos.